saurabhima/gsoc_LEADERBOARD/README.md

 ### Execution
 The Donor Management Workflow Flask application can be executed by the following command
  > python leaderboard.py
+## Donor Leaderboard
+ The Donor Leaderboard gives the details of all donors who have helped support this project through donations.
+These donations are used to buy Amazon Mechanical Turk Credits for the project.
+The Donor Leaderboard lists donors as per their donated amount.
+It also provides the facility to maintain anonymity of donors (if they wish to) as well as search for donors using various search criteria.
+In future we wish to make this leaderboard more interesting.
 ## Donor Management Workflow
 This module will provide the various types of users to access sub modules which will help them in managing donors across various stages of the donation process.
 The various stages are mentioned in details below.
 ### User Types